Kpler/python-katas/README.md

 Roles at a basic level:
 - driver - person taking care of typing the code
 - navigator - person in charge of leading the discussion with the team and to decide in case of a conflict between team members
-- time keeper - person in charge of the timer
+- timekeeper - person in charge of the timer

 After an hour, having a micro retro is a good thing: (3 words)
 - how did it feel?
 - Return on time invested between 0 and 3?
 - what did we do that I feel we should continue to do more of?

-### Checklist before begining
+### Checklist before beginning

 1) clone the repo
 2) do nix-shell